itstalha01/Data-Analytics-/README.md

-# Data-Analytics-
+# Data-Analytics Track -
-This is just to track my day to day progress on data analytics.
+This is to track my day-to-day progress in data analytics.